agama-project/agama/website/docs/devel/startup.md

 sidebar_position: 4
 ---

-# Startup Process
+# Startup process

-As described in the [architecture section](./architecture.md), Agama is composed of a web server, a set of D-Bus services, a web client and a command-line interface.
+As described in the [architecture section](./architecture), Agama is composed of a web server, a set of D-Bus services, a web client and a command-line interface.
 The startup process aims to get those D-Bus services up and running and make the web server available.
 Additionally, the auto-installation procedure could be started if required by the user.